Scientific Name

 Origin

-This succulent is a hybrid created by Bob Grim as a result of a cross between Graptopetalum amethystinum and Echeveria lilacina.
+×Graptoveria 'Margaret Rose' is a hybrid created by Bob Grim and results from a cross between Graptopetalum amethystinum and Echeveria lilacina.

 Description

-×Graptoveria 'Margaret Rose', also known as ×Graptoveria 'Norma', is a beautiful small succulent that forms short-stemmed rosettes of pale blue-green leaves with a thick coating of epicuticular wax.
-The rosettes grow up to 6 inches (15 cm) in diameter, offsetting from the base to form a clump.
-Leaves are thick, fleshy, and spoon-shaped with a pointed tip.
+×Graptoveria 'Margaret Rose', also known as ×Graptoveria 'Norma', is a beautiful small succulent that forms short-stemmed rosettes of pale blue-green leaves with a thick wax coating.
+The rosettes can grow up to 6 inches (15 cm) in diameter and offset from the base, forming a clump over time.
+The leaves are thick, fleshy, and spoon-shaped with a pointed tip.
 The new leaves usually have a pink to lavender hue.

-Flowers are bell-shaped, pale yellow with red markings, and appear in clusters on branched inflorescences in spring and summer.
+The bell-shaped, pale yellow flowers with red markings appear in clusters in branched inflorescences in spring and summer.

 How to Grow and Care for ×Graptoveria 'Margaret Rose'